MSM-Extensions/MSMSandbox-Master/README.md

 For local testing, you can configure the server to connect to a local database instance.

 > [!IMPORTANT]
 > The current HTTP-based database interface is vulnerable to SQL injection with Monster names and player display names.

 4. Start SmartFoxServer2X and run the MSM Sandbox server code.

 Notes for contributors:

-* Focus on adding WebSocket support or fixing bugs in the class structure first.
+* Focus on adding WebSocket support or fixing bugs first.
 * Pull requests and bug reports are welcome, but make sure to test changes locally before submitting.

 ## Contributing